adamb/Sensr-utils/README.md

 	http://fxp6.sensr.net/latest/3aee7a35b90f64749d7634e0366b5170553a0787
 	http://fxp6.sensr.net/stream/3aee7a35b90f64749d7634e0366b5170553a0787

-**Warning** these URLs are only protected by the random URL.
+**Warning:** these URLs are only protected by the random URL.
 If you give it out, it will work _even for private cameras._ So be careful where you place the URLs once you discover them!